Are you looking for a free baby blanket pattern to crochet?

 Nothing to count or remember!
 All rows are the same too, isn’t it great!

 Both sides of the blanket look the same as well – a very nice bonus for a baby blanket.
 Moss stitch (also known as linen stitch) is contemporary looking thus creating a stretchy but solid fabric for a cozy and warm baby blanket.
 After you master it, you’ll see, how quickly it will become your go-to stitch for many quick and easy crochet projects.

-The other great thing about crochet moss stitch is that it looks great when you are changing colors, as the numerous Vs from the previous row create a great pattern that gives a blanket some extra definition and interest.
+The other great thing about crochet moss stitch is that it looks great when you are changing colors, as the numerous Vs from the previous row create a great crochet pattern that gives this baby blanket some extra definition and interest.
 You can get creative and experiment with the different width of stripes making them wider or smaller.

-A step-by-step tutorial of a crochet moss stitch with pictures
+A step-by-step tutorial of a crochet moss stitch for our baby blanket

 Start with a 20-24 chain stitch sample to check your gauge and practice the stitch.

 ROW 1 (foundation row) – this is the step-by-step explanation for our photo tutorial:

 - Chain any even number of stitches ( 20 for a sample; 96-100 for this blanket).

 - Insert your crochet hook into 4th chain from the hook.

 - Pull yarn through; 2 loops on the hook.